 The Gerber baby food lawsuit alleges that certain baby food products contain dangerous levels of toxic heavy metals like arsenic, lead, and mercury.
 These metals have been linked to serious neurodevelopmental issues in children, including autism spectrum disorder (ASD) and attention-deficit/hyperactivity disorder (ADHD).

 Parents often ask, "Could the baby food I've been using be harmful?"
-While the current Gerber recall isn't related to these concerns, the ongoing Gerber lawsuit regarding heavy metals has raised important questions about long-term effects of certain baby foods.
+While the current Gerber recall isn't related to these concerns, the ongoing Gerber lawsuit regarding heavy metals has raised important questions about the long-term effects of certain baby foods.

 Research suggests that early exposure to heavy metals can disrupt brain development, potentially contributing to conditions like autism and ADHD.
 This is why the Gerber baby food lawsuit, along with similar actions against other manufacturers, is so significant for families.